Shopify vs Etsy

 At the time of writing, Shopify has the following five plans, all including unlimited customer support:

 • Shopify Lite for $9 per month.
 This plan allows you to process sales via your website or on Facebook.
-However, Shopify will take 2.9% of each online transaction, plus $0.30.
+However, Shopify will take 2.9% of each online transaction plus $0.30.

 • Basic Shopify for $29 per month.
-You’ll have a Shopify website here, including the same transaction fee as Shopify Lite.
-With the option of having two employee accounts and using discount codes.
+You’ll have a Shopify website here, including the same transaction fee as Shopify Lite, with the option of having two employee accounts and using discount codes.

 • Shopify for $79 per month.
 With this plan, your transaction fee drops to 2.6% plus $0.30 per online transaction.
 In addition, it includes all the Basic Shopify features, this time with five employee accounts, and the option for customers to use gift cards.